zayne-labs/call-api/README.md

 The `error` object contains the following properties:

-1. `errorName`: A string indicating the type of error (e.g., 'TypeError', 'SyntaxError', 'HTTPError').
+1. `name`: A string indicating the type of error (e.g., 'TypeError', 'SyntaxError', 'HTTPError').
 2. `message`: The error message describing what went wrong.
 3. `errorData`: The error data, which can be an error response from the API or a standard JavaScript error object.

 For HTTP errors:

-- `errorName` is set to "HTTPError"
+- `name` is set to "HTTPError"
 - An additional `errorData` property contains the error response data from the API.

 For non-HTTP errors (e.g., TypeError, SyntaxError):

-- `errorName` reflects the specific JavaScript error type (i.e., 'TypeError', 'SyntaxError')
+- `name` reflects the specific JavaScript error type (i.e., 'TypeError', 'SyntaxError')
 - The `errorData` property contains the original JavaScript Error object.

 This structure allows you to easily identify and handle different types of errors that may occur during API calls.